pilotmoon/popclipweb/site/guide/index.md

 ## :handshake: Acknowledgements

-PopClip would not be possible without the work of many other people who have created open source software and freely shared their work.
+PopClip would not be possible without the work of many other people who have created open-source software and freely shared their work.
 My thanks to the following people and projects:

 - [Sparkle](https://sparkle-project.org/)